gardc/Ai4Users/README.md

 - `next.config.js`: Configuration file for Next.js.
 - `package.json`: Specifies the Node.js package and its dependencies.
 - `postcss.config.js`: Configuration file for PostCSS used in relation to Tailwind CSS.
-- `tailwind.config.js`: Configuration file for Tailwind CSS.
+- `tailwind.config.js`: Configuration file for Tailwind CSS, including a custom color pallette and font families.
 - `tsconfig.json`: Configuration file for TypeScript.

 ## Prerequisites